FACTBOX-Countries rush to evacuate foreign citizens from Sudan | Law-Order

 Kenya's foreign affairs ministry said on Thursday the government had evacuated 342 people who arrived in Jeddah in Saudi Arabia from Port Sudan.
 SOUTH AFRICA

 South Africa said it expected the last 12 of its nationals known to be in Sudan to have left on Tuesday.
-(Compiled by Reuters editors)
+IRAN

+Iran's foreign minister said on Saturday 65 Iranian citizens had left from Port Sudan, through Jeddah, to Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)